obestwalter/mau-mau/README.md

 **Part of the [Python Exploration Toolkit](https://github.com/obestwalter/pet)**

-A simple application that uses all the bells and whistles of the OSS/Python ecosystem.
+A simple application that uses all my favorite bells and whistles of the OSS/Python ecosystem.

 **[Documentation on Readthedocs](http://mau-mau.readthedocs.org/en/latest/)**